-Look for opportunities that will have the most impact with the least amount of effort (in other words the low hanging fruit).
+Look for opportunities that will have the most impact with the least amount of effort (in other words, the low-hanging fruit).
 Tackling easier issues and seeing some quick results builds confidence in the solution and provides for greater adoption through viral growth (good news gets around).
 Conversely, be careful to avoid high-cost, low-return initiatives, as these will literally cost you credibility and may cripple the continued efforts of implementing a PPM system.
-No one seems to remember all the good things you have done, when that one piece of bad press hits.
+When that one piece of bad press hits, no one will remember all the good things you have done.

-Perspective 2 – Know Your PMO: How Stakeholder Classes are Influencing Decisions Regarding Microsoft Project 2010
+Perspective 2.
+Know Your PMO: How Stakeholder Classes Are Influencing Decisions Regarding Microsoft Project 2010

-This section focuses on role based decisions (the “must haves”) and covers what someone in a functional role or a decision maker needs and uses to select the right tool.
+This section focuses on role-based decisions (the must-haves) and covers what people in functional roles or decision makers need and use to select the right tool.
 There are two key sections:

 1. Internal and external stakeholders to a PMO or a project governance environment